Factbox: Reactions to Donald Trump testing positive COVID-19

 “We know what it’s like to have, in our case a prime minister who tested positive for COVID, and setting aside politics we all want to see him and his wife get better soon.”

-Other leaders who sent Trump and his wife their best wishes on Friday included German Chancellor Angela Merkel, Indian Prime Minister Narendra Modi, Italy’s Prime Minister Giuseppe Conte, Dutch Prime Minister Mark Rutte and Austria’s Chancellor Sebastian Kurz.
+Other leaders who sent Trump and his wife their best wishes on Friday included German Chancellor Angela Merkel, Indian Prime Minister Narendra Modi, Mexican President Andres Manuel Lopez Obrador, Italy’s Prime Minister Giuseppe Conte, Dutch Prime Minister Mark Rutte and Austria’s Chancellor Sebastian Kurz.

 Editing by Simon Cameron-Moore, Kim Coghill, Raissa Kasolowsky and Andrew Heavens